 Skip to main content

-This article is based on the transcription of the episode featuring Steve Merry and Andy Clark of our Funds Advisory team.
+This article is based on the transcript of the episode featuring Steve Merry and Andy Clark of our Funds Advisory team.
 Steve and Andy explain how pension funds at different stages of the compliance readiness process can accelerate their DORA preparations, and whether DORA makes any room for proportionality.

 Listen on Spotify